HowardALandman/QTD/src/tdc7201/README.md

 No arguments are required, but the defaults match my prototype and are somewhat arbitrary.
 You can see all assignments by calling with `verbose=True`.
-Pin numbers follow `GPIO.BOARD` conventions, i.e. they are the pin numbers on the 2x20 pin heeader.
+Pin numbers follow `GPIO.BOARD` conventions, i.e. they are the pin numbers on the 2x20 pin header.
 Only 3 pins (`enable`,`trig1`,`int1`) are absolutely required;
 the others can be skipped by assigning `None` to them.
 If `osc_enable` is `None`, then there will be no signal to turn an external clock on or off; this is OK if you supply the chip clock yourself.